bothy (noun. Scottish.) - a hut or small cottage.

 Around ten o'clock you head off to explore, you meander up and down the wide village streets marvelling at the curiosities in the neighbouring yards and at the beautiful colonial Georgian buildings dotted around the town.
 Snowy grey clouds hang in the sky and the air is crisp with a cold breeze.

-Its not long before you arrive at Sealy’s Café and Store where you enjoy one of Roz’s home made scones and a mug of good coffee.
+Its not long before you arrive at Sealy’s Café and Store where you enjoy one of Ros’s home made scones and a mug of good coffee.
 Once again you amble along the village streets back to the Butcher’s House, the rabbits in the garden turn into little statues (they think you can’t see them).

-After a hearty dinner you head back to the Butcher’s House, stoke the fire until its roaring, pour a glass of whisky and sink into the leather sofa in peaceful silence.
+After a hearty dinner you return to the Butcher’s House, stoke the fire until its roaring, pour a glass of local whisky and sink into the leather sofa in peaceful silence.
 Time now to draw a deep warm scented bath full of soothing salts, close the curtains and breath deeply.
 Sleep calls and the bedroom fire is crackling again, a gentle tendril of smoke hangs in the air.
 Snuggle in and dream up more adventures, perhaps fly fishing tomorrow…